decidables/decidables/sites/detectable/src/signal.md

 ---
-title: 'Signal and Noise: Staring at Random Dot Kinematograms'
+title: 'Stimuli: Signal and Noise'
 layout: page
 script: page
 ---

 ## Signal

-Before we can develop an understanding of Signal Detection Theory, we need a signal to detect!
+Before we can develop an understanding of Signal Detection Theory, we need a :term[signal] to detect!

 What's a signal?
 Well, it could be your friend's voice at a party, or a distant boat on the sea, or the smell of truffles under the earth.
-Any stimulus that you are trying to perceive can be thought of as a signal.
+Any :term[stimulus] that you are trying to perceive can be thought of as a signal.

-Our :term[signal] will be :term[coherent] dot motion in a :term[random-dot kinematogram (RDK)].
+Our :key[signal] will be :term[coherent] dot motion in a :term[random-dot kinematogram (RDK)].
 Go ahead and see what it looks like:

 <sdt-example-human>